May 23 – 25, 2017 – Catskills –

 The plan is to fish the Willowemoc in the morning and move to the upper Beaverkill in the afternoon and evening on Tuesday.
 Wednesday Tom LoProto is joining me for a float on the Big Delaware with Joe Demalderis.
 Thursday I will fish the morning and head home for dinner.

-As I approach the car there are guys throwing buckets of fish into the water, 8 – 10 buckets of trout.
+At the car there are guys throwing buckets of fish into the water, 8 – 10 buckets of trout.
 Stocking day.
 I guess they are getting ready for the Memorial Day crowds.
 The caravan of truck and cars heads up the road; one of the stockers gives his son advice as he heads to the river with his rod.
 Kids have to catch fish if they are going to catch on to this sport.
 I wish him luck.

 My friend moves down past me as a fish rises.
 It is half way between us.
 He doesn’t see it and I want to call to him but decide to let him find his own fish.
 I wait for a second rise and it comes, as does a third.